Is there evidence for exponential quantum advantage in quantum chemistry?: Numerical experiments

 Tight bounds on the ASP time ($T_\text{ASP}$) are difficult to obtain (see SI S1.5).
 However, we have verified that the adiabatic estimate $T^\text{est}_\text{ASP} \sim \max_s \tau(s)$, with $\tau(s) = |\langle \Upsilon_0(s)|dH(s)/ds| \Upsilon_1(s)\rangle|/\Delta^2(s)$ with $\Delta(s)$ the ground-state gap and $\Upsilon_1(s)$ the first excited state of $H(s)$, is a reasonable estimate for the desired preparation fidelity (here assumed 75\% final weight) by carrying out time-dependent simulations of ASP for simple instances to compute $T_\text{ASP}/T^\text{est}_\text{ASP}$ (Figure 2{\fontfamily{phv}\selectfont \textbf{B}}); for a range of examples, this ratio is $O(1)$.
 Thus we use $T^\text{est}_\text{ASP}$ as the ASP time below.

 Figure 2{\fontfamily{phv}\selectfont \textbf{C}} shows $T_\text{ASP}$ across the sets of $H(0)$; it varies over 8 orders of magnitude depending on the choice of $H(0)$.
 We see a trend $1/(\min_s \Delta(s)) \sim \poly(1/|\langle \Upsilon_0 | \Psi_0 \rangle|)$ and thus $T_\text{ASP} \sim \poly(1/|\langle \Upsilon_0 | \Psi_0 \rangle| )$ reminiscent of unstructured search.
-The practical consequence is that an a priori good choice of initial Hamiltonian is non-trivial; the mean-field Hamiltonian with the lowest ground state energy gives a large $T_\text{ASP} > T_\text{QPE}$ (an estimate of the total coherent QPE evolution time for 90\% confidence, $\epsilon$=$10^{-3}E_h$, see analysis in Sec.
-S2.4), while out of the interacting $H(0)$'s, we need to include almost all the interactions when diagonalizing $H(0)$ for the initial state (20 out of 24 qubits) before $T_\text{ASP}<T_\text{QPE}$.
-Although these results are for the smallest FeS cluster, the dependence of $T_\text{ASP}$ on $S$ is problematic for EQA should it scale to larger interesting problems because heuristics will be essential.
-Although such heuristics may be found, they would need to be exponentially advantageous over classical heuristics for EQA.
+The practical consequence is that an a priori good choice of initial Hamiltonian is non-trivial; the mean-field Hamiltonian with the lowest ground state energy gives a large $T_\text{ASP} > T_\text{QPE}$ (an estimate of the total coherent QPE evolution time for 90\% confidence, $\epsilon$=$10^{-3}E_h$, see analysis in SI S2.5), while out of the interacting $H(0)$'s, we need to include almost all the interactions when diagonalizing $H(0)$ for the initial state (20 out of 24 qubits) before $T_\text{ASP}<T_\text{QPE}$.
+Although these results are for the smallest FeS cluster, the dependence of $T_\text{ASP}$ on $S$ is problematic for EQA should it scale to larger interesting problems, and it illustrates the importance of heuristics to find a good initial starting point for ASP in relevant chemical problems.
+As discussed above, if classical heuristics are used for this task, this raises the question of whether they are exponentially advantageous over the classical heuristics for solution.